 Version 23.241 of FileCloud has dropped support for Shibboleth 1.3 and SAML 1.1, and updated SimpleSAML to version 2.x.
-If you have upgraded to FileCloud 23.241 and your FileCloud build uses SSO, follow the instructions under Configuring SSO after updating to 23.241 in Upgrade Notes for FileCloud 23.241 or Later or SSO will not work correctly in your system.
+If you upgrade from a version below FileCloud 23.241 and your FileCloud build uses SSO, follow the instructions in Configuring SSO after updating from a version older than 23.241 in Windows: Upgrading Versions <23.242 to the Latest Version or Linux: Upgrading Versions <23.242 to the Latest Version or SSO will not work correctly in your system.

 Note: As of FileCloud Version 20.3.2, to achieve high availability, you can configure FileCloud to support multiple memcache servers.